 You can also find out more about us: We are Thorsten Benkel and Matthias Meitzler, both from the University of Passau, both sociologists.
-Our webpage provides an insight into our research and especially the latest of our three books on the subject, containing the most interesting 300+ pictures.
+Our webpage provides an insight into our research and especially our books on the subject, containing the most interesting pictures.
 You will find some information on the two preceding volumes as well, each of them composed of both text and photographs.
 There is also a list of book chapters and journal articles we wrote for different publications, as well as an overview of all speeches we held in connection to our project.

 This is followed by a list of additional research we have done, divided again into books, chapters articles, and speeches.
 Apart from examining how society deals with the problem of mortality from the perspective of cultural sociology, we have worked within in the field of law (on communication within penal law trials), in so-called »red light districts« (among others, on interaction patterns in prostitution setting and the drug scene), and we have also looked at self-representation online through Facebook.

 This website also presents you with a list of all the graveyards we have visited for the current project, which is updated regularly.
 The final section is devoted to the »Gravestone of the Month« with a short explanation on its specialties – and including an archive for earlier winners in that category.